How to deal with Disrepair Counterclaim

 The directions given by the Judge at the 1st court hearing are likely to be something like; –

-- To instruct a joint surveyor.
+- To instruct a joint expert.

 - Parties agree on joint instructions.